daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

    An SSH key serves as the "password" which connects the server to the SSH client.
 This demonstration suggests the use of Bitvise, although other clients, such as the Terminus App for Mac users, can serve as substitutions.

    :warning: It is important to keep the key private and safe on your local computer.
-Loosing the key will prevent the server from functioning.
+Losing the key will prevent the server from functioning.
 Sharing the key could leave the server vulnerable :warning:

   </details>